HituziANDO/flat_ui_colors/README.md

 - Google Chrome
 - chromedriver

-I tested in the following environment.
+I tested in the following environment when scraping.

 - macOS 10.15.7
 - Python 3.9.7